Ventura County Beaches, Beach Parking To Close For Fourth Of July Weekend

-VENTURA (CBSLA) — All beaches and beach parking in Ventura County will be closed for the Fourth of July weekend due to a surge in coronavirus cases, officials said Tuesday.
+VENTURA (CBSLA) — Beaches and beach parking in Ventura County will be closed for the Fourth of July weekend due to a surge in coronavirus cases, officials said Tuesday.

+The beaches will be closed from 5:00 a.m. on July 3 through July 6 at 5 a.m. to prevent crowding that results in the spread of COVID-19.

 “Ventura County beaches will be closing this three-day weekend.
 Parking along the beaches will be closing as well,” said Ventura County Public Health’s Dr. Robert Levin.